 Q: Do I have to pay the CEU application fee if I'm a MESPOM applicant?

-CEU charges a one-time application fee of EUR 30 for each candidate irrespective of the number of programs applied to in the given admissions cycle.
+Please note, however that CEU charges a one-time application fee of EUR 30 for each candidate for their programs, irrespective of the number of programs applied to in the given admissions cycle.
 The application fee is non-refundable and cannot be waived, but it can be paid by a third party.

-A: The fee must be paid by bank card via the online application form when the first application is submitted in the given admission cycle.
+A: If it is applicable to you, i.e. you apply for a CEU program, the fee must be paid by bank card via the online application form when the first application is submitted in the given admission cycle.
 Please see the relevant application fee section of the CEU main admission page FAQ for more information.

 Q: How should I submit my references?

 A: Candidates need to register the referees in the relevant section of the online application form.
-Referees will receive an automated message containing a link to the referee section AFTER the candidate successfully submits the application form and pays the appliaction fee, and will have 7 days to complete the recommendation form/upload the recommendation (the link to the referee section expires after 7 days following receipt of the automated email).
+Referees will receive an automated message containing a link to the referee section AFTER the candidate successfully submits the application form (and pays the application fee if applicable), and will have 7 days to complete the recommendation form/upload the recommendation (the link to the referee section expires after 7 days following receipt of the automated email).

 Applicants are advised to remind their referees of the deadline for submitting recommendation letters and that the automated messages sent from the SITS application form may be received as spam and they should be found in the appropriate spam folder of mailboxes.